alukosdev/ccsp/concepts/risk/risk-management.md

 There are four steps to adequately managing risk:

-1. Framing Risk
+1. Risk Framing
-2. Assessing Risk
+2. Risk Assessment
-3. Responding to Risk
+3. Risk Response
-4. Monitoring Risk
+4. Risk Monitoring

-## Framing Risk
+## Risk Framing

 Addresses how organizations describe the environment in which risk-based decisions are made.
 Refers to determine what risk and levels are to be evaluated.

 Risk framing is designed to produce a risk-management strategy intended to address how organizations assess, respond to, and monitor risk.
 This allows the organization to clearly articulate the risks that it needs to manage, and it establishes the boundaries for risk-based decisions within organizations.

-## Assessing Risk
+## Risk Assessment

 Risk assessment is the process used to identify, estimate, and prioritize information security risks.